Andean Civilization: A Tribute to Michael E Moseley

 Series: Monograph 63

 Buy this book!
-Order a copy from the University of New Mexico Press.
+Order a copy from the University of New Mexico Press or buy a digital version from our e-commerce site.

 This volume brings together exciting new field data by more than two dozen Andean scholars who came together to honor their friend, colleague, and mentor.